dmisino/speech_models/README.md

 ### Speech-to-text

 The speech-to-text (stt.py) page has one available command line argument to change the whisper model used.
-There are [5 options](https://github.com/openai/whisper#available-models-and-languages) available, with differences in size, memory requirements and speed.
+There are [5 options](https://github.com/openai/whisper#available-models-and-languages), with differences in size, memory requirements and speed.
 The default model used is "tiny" which is fastest and with the lowest resource requirements.

 ```console
 rem stt.py command line options